The Miami-Dade HIV/AIDS Partnership

 New members are required to complete the training within three months of appointment.
 If your application is pending or if you just want to learn more about the Partnership, you are welcome to join us!

 We hold New Member Orientation and Training quarterly via Microsoft Teams.
-See remaining 2024 dates, below.

 Upcoming Orientation Dates